Fidenz/fi_seo/README.md

 acts_as_seoable :title, :description, :keywords
 ```

-If the model as attributes for that you need to use for the seoable attributes you can add as above.
+If the model has attributes for that you need to use for the seoable attributes you can add as above.
 You can also build and set by method as well.
 ```ruby
 # model.rb